-The improved rating environment coupled with favourable run-off development is reflected in the improved profitability of the portfolio, profit of £1.57m for 2017 (2016: £0.387m).
-For more details on Calpe's underwriting performance please refer to QRT S.05.01.
+The continued positive rating environment coupled with favourable run-off development is reflected in the improved profitability of the portfolio, with a net underwriting profit (excluding investment returns) of £824k for 2018 (2017: loss of £201k).
+For more details on Calpe's underwriting performance, please refer to QRT S.05.01 in Appendix 2.